The Mueller Report is an overnight bestseller

 What about turnaround times for copy editing, typesetting and binding?
 It might be tough, but Skyhorse promised it would print and ship its edition to retailers in between three and five days.
 Jerome Corsi, a Skyhorse author, told Talking Points Memo that “they specialize in getting books out quickly and on the shelves.”

 And the publishing houses aren’t entirely alone in the pursuit of Mueller-related action.
-“The Mueller Report” from The Washington Post (in partnership with Scribner), is already available for digital purchase.
+“The Mueller Report” from The Washington Post (in partnership with Scribner), was also available for digital purchase on April 19.

-It promises “exclusive analysis by the Pulitzer-Prize winning staff” at the Post, alongside a timeline of major events, a guide to key figures involved and a selection of documents pertinent to the investigation.
-There’s an Audible version of the book available on Amazon, as well as a version on CD, which is selling for more than $36.
+It promised “exclusive analysis by the Pulitzer-Prize winning staff” at the Post, alongside a timeline of major events, a guide to key figures involved and a selection of documents pertinent to the investigation.
+An Audible version of the book is available on Amazon, as well as a version on CD, selling for more than $32.

-The book publishers might yet have updated editions to release: House Judiciary Chairman Jerry Nadler today subpoenaed the DOJ for a complete, non-redacted version of the report.
+The book publishers might have updated editions to release: House Judiciary Chairman Jerry Nadler subpoenaed the DOJ for a complete, nonredacted version of the report on April 19.
 Nadler also requested other materials absent in the initial release, including Grand Jury testimony and evidence.